The Agritourism Premium: Culinary Trails as an Experiential Marketing Strategy for State-Branded Farm, Fish, and Fiber Products

 Summary:

 Culinary trails are emerging as a new framework to organize, market, and brand the signature assets of a region.
-Through applied research, this project will make two significant contributions to the economic viability of sustainable agriculture: 1) it will be the first longitudinal study to determine whether engagement in agritourism generates consumer loyalty for state-branded farm, fish, and fiber products; and 2) it will be the first study to determine whether culinary trails are an effective form of branding for industries and destinations.
-The control group will be a panel of 600 U.S. consumers who participate in a virtual shopping experiment.
-These results will be evaluated against consumers who participate in one of three treatments, resulting in 10 data collection points with 1,800 respondents: 1) festival promoting New England products; 2) festival for Maine-branded farm, fish, and fiber products; and 3) agritourism experiences on culinary trails promoting Maine-branded farm, fish, and fiber products.
-Results will be shared through peer-reviewed journal articles and conference presentations to agritourism operators, state policymakers, Cooperative Extension and Sea Grant agents, and marketing researchers at the state, national, and international level.
-By exploring how experiences on culinary trails affects consumer loyalty for state-branded farm, fiber, and fish products, this project will help producers and service providers alike determine whether limited marketing dollars on regional agritourism promotion provide a substantial return on investment compared to other forms of education.
+Through applied research, this project will make two significant contributions to the economic viability of sustainable agriculture: 1) it will be the first longitudinal study to determine whether engagement in agritourism generates consumer loyalty for state-branded farm products; and 2) it will be the first study to determine whether culinary trails are an effective form of branding for industries and destinations.
+For purposes of this research, cheese, a staple of the American diet, will serve as a proxy for local farm products.
+Approximately 1,300 U.S. consumers will participate in a binary choice experiment within three contexts: 1) online national research panel; 2) statewide festival promoting Maine cheese; and 3) on-farm agritourism experiences on Maine dairy farms participating in Open Creamery Day.
+Results will be shared through peer-reviewed journal articles and conference presentations to agritourism operators, state policymakers, Cooperative Extension agents, and marketing researchers at the state, national, and international level.
+By exploring how experiences on culinary trails affect consumer loyalty for state-branded farm products, this project will help producers and service providers alike determine whether limited marketing dollars on regional agritourism promotion provide a substantial return on investment compared to other forms of education.

 Project Objectives:

-1. How do individual farmers and fishermen perceive and describe the benefits and challenges of agritourism to their industries and regions?
+1. How do cheese producers in Maine perceive and describe the benefits and challenges of agritourism to their industries and regions?

-2. How do farmers and fishermen describe how their members work together as an industry cluster to promote agritourism, for example, through strategies like cooperation, communication, coordination and collaboration?
+2. How do cheese producers in Maine describe how their members work together as an industry cluster to promote agritourism, for example, through strategies like cooperation, communication, coordination and collaboration?

-This qualitative research study will help determine whether culinary trails are an effective form of branding for destinations and industries.
+This component of the study will help determine whether culinary trails are an effective form of branding for destinations and industries.

 Introduction:

-The purpose of this project is to determine how agritourism affects purchase intent, willingness-to-pay, and consumer loyalty for state-branded farm, fiber, and fish products compared to other forms of education.
+The purpose of this project is to determine how agritourism affects purchase intent, willingness-to-pay, and consumer loyalty for state-branded farm products compared to other forms of education.
 This new knowledge will advance Northeast SARE’s outcome of ensuring the economic viability of sustainable agriculture.

 Culinary trails are emerging as a new framework to organize, market, and brand the signature assets of a region for both agritourism and destination marketing.
 A trail may consist of an inventory of agritourism experiences on working farms and fisheries that invite visitors to curate their own itineraries.
 Beginning with the Maine Beer Trail in 2009, Maine has been a national leader in the design, development, and promotion of culinary trails, with the establishment of the Maine Cheese Trail, Maine Fiber Trail, and Maine Oyster Trail.
 In addition to trails, trade associations have also developed open farm days for specialty crops, including Maine Maple Sunday (March), Maine Seaweed Week (April), Wild Blueberry Weekend (August), Maine Apple Sunday (September) and Open Creamery Day (October).
 These events offer working producers that may not be open the rest of the year the opportunity to offer direct sales, as well as family-friendly activities.
 In addition, some associations, like those for seaweed and blueberries, partner with restaurants and other eating and drinking establishments to showcase signature menu items and specials made with seasonal ingredients.